marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Hardware requirements:
     Arduino Mega 2560 R3; RFID RC 522; W5100 Ethernet Shield; Serial Port Shield;
-    Compatible vacuum fluorescent display or LCD; if using a display other than the default IEE VFD then modifications will be required - see inline comments; Modifications will be required if using another type of ethernet shield; Wifi shields are NOT recommended
+    Compatible vacuum fluorescent display or LCD; if using a display other than the default LCD then modifications will be required - see inline comments; Compatible keypad; if using a keypad other than the default Bally 6x2/3x4 then modifications will be required - see inline comments; Modifications will be required if using another type of ethernet shield; Wifi shields are NOT recommended

   Software requirements:
     If using an IEE or Noritake VFD You will need my modified version of the libraries included in the zip file